frvillegas/frvillegas.github.io/content/writing/hamilton.md

-title = 'Hamilton and the Discovery of Quaternions' draft = false omit_header_text = true featured_image = false
+title = 'Hamilton and the Discovery of Quaternions' draft = false omit_header_text = true featured_image = '/images/plaque.jpg'
 tags = ['Math', 'History']
 categories = ['Writing']
 +++

 Towards the end of my Ph.D. years at The Ohio State University together with a bunch of graduate students we thought of publishing our own magazine.
-We struggled to come up with a good name for the magazine so after a lot of back and forth we settled on "The Empy Set".
+We struggled to come up with a good name for it so after a lot of back and forth we settled on "The Empy Set".
 The OSU graduate advisor found this too nihilistic and wanted us to pick a different name.
 We nevertheless wrote what inevitably ended up being the only issue of "The Empty Set" and circulated it among the department.

 The following article on the discovery of the quaternions by Hamilton